nanda03dev/noder/README.md

 When `autoTerminate` is set to `false`, workers will remain active even after completing their tasks, allowing you to reuse them for additional jobs.
 In such cases, you must explicitly call the `terminate` method to clean up resources. **Important:** Ensure the `terminate` function is called only after collecting all results using `result()`; otherwise, results from workers may be lost.

-Here’s the corrected version of the **Methods** section with appropriate descriptions:

----

 #### **Methods**
 - **`add(fn, ...params): void | Error`**
   Adds a job to the pool.